Frequently Asked Questions

 ☆What do I need to practice Shoshin Yoga?

-The first 8 sessions (and several others) only require a yoga mat.
+The first 8 sessions (and others in the library) only require a yoga mat.
 As the classes progress the following props are needed:

 •2 Round Bolsters (raw cotton or cotton is best -avoid foam).
 We recommended having multiple shapes and sizes of bolsters to create a variety of angles.